Meet Our Talented and Dedicated Team

 As a cardiothoracic surgeon at the Montreal Children's Hospital and The Royal Victoria Hospital in Montreal, Renzo was leading the Heart Failure and Heart Transplant Program of the MUHC.
 Renzo has a proven track record in securing funding for innovative projects.
 He is active in clinical and translational research and has brought multiple new technologies to the MUHC.
 His research interests include new technologies and treatments for the management of heart failure.

-Jana is responsible for the translational science of the drug-discovery pipeline.
+Jana is responsible for building strategic partnerships and participating in the business development.
 Her PhD on studying the function of a mitochondrial protein gave her a wide background in cell biology and developing or validating biochemical methods.
 She started as a Post-Doc in the Hébert lab where she screened GPCR-targeting compounds in iPSC-derived cardiomyocytes.
-As the CPO at Telescope Therapeutics Jana built the drug screening platform and partially the company by participating in the business development and helping with HR.
 Outside of work you might find her in a climbing gym or in the kitchen where she is making incredible things from scratch.

 As a Scientist at Telescope Therapeutics and Master’s student in the department of Biochemistry at McGill, Ben leverages his background in cancer mechanisms and organoid modeling in establishing iPSC models at the company.
 His passion for this field of research stems from its fascinating potential to personalize medicine and run “clinical trials in a dish”.
 An avid reader, Ben can be found buried in an adventure novel, at the gym or biking around Montréal.